 Creating Your Content

-Circling back to where we began, we all are interested in ranking well and we know creating content is the primary way to do it.
+Circling back to where we began, we all are interested in ranking well and we know quality content matters most for SEO ranking factors.
 We have argued here that the kind of content that will perform the best is content that places a premium on quality.

 This is not only helpful now, but it will become increasingly more important in the future as Google’s algorithm gets better and better at identifying the content that is most useful to the user.
 If we wanted to Tweet it, we’d say: Write what you’d want to read.